heffrey78/game_loop/docs/implementation/game_loop_implementation_plan.md

 - **Verification**: Start PostgreSQL container with Docker, confirm pgvector extension is available, test database connection and execution of schema scripts

 ### Commit 4: Ollama Integration Foundation
+- Note: all code is subject to black, ruff, and mypy linting
 - Implement OllamaClient class for API communication
 - Create configuration system for LLM parameters
 - Add model availability checking